-An important first step for the Math CWSEI in all the courses involved in the project is to write down a set of learning goals.
-Learning goals (also called "learning outcomes" or "learning objectives") make explicit what the students are expected to be able to do at each stage of the course.
+An important first step in all the courses involved in the project is to create a set of learning goals.
+Learning goals make explicit what the students are expected to be able to do at each stage of the course.
 They are useful to instructors in preparing tests, and assessing the success of a course.
-In lower level courses, where the students and instructors may start out thinking about the material in radically different ways, learning goals can help to focus the instruction at the appropriate level.
+In lower level courses, where the students and instructors may start out thinking about the material in radically different ways, learning goals help focus the instruction at the appropriate level.
 They provide a communication channel for successive instructors in a given course, so that effort in improving pedagogy is transmitted.
-Made available to students, they help students assess their understanding and to prepare for exams.
+Made available to students, they help students assess their understanding and prepare for exams.
 An important last step for all the projects in the Math CWSEI is the archiving of materials in the SEI Course Materials Archive.
 This archive contains material developed by departments participating in the CWSEI at UBC, and is intended to be an open resource for educators.

-In 2008-2009 our projects were concentrated in two areas.
-The first area was computing and computer labs in Math 152, Math 256 (Mech 221), Math 257/316, Math 253 (Mech 222), and Math 307.
+In 2008-2009 our projects were concentrated in two areas: (1) computing and computer labs in Math 152, Math 256 (Mech 221), Math 257/316, Math 253 (Mech 222), and Math 307.
 These courses had all recently introduced computing as an intrinsic part of the syllabus.
-The Math CWSEI helped in the creation of tutorials and lab materials, assisted in integrating the computational component into the course material and developing testing methods, and assessed the effectiveness of the computational component.

-The second area was support for the Math 180/184 workshops and the Basic Skills Test.
+The Math CWSEI helped in the creation of tutorials and lab materials, assisted in integrating the computational component into the course material and developing testing methods, and assessed the effectiveness of the computational component; (2) support for the Math 180/184 workshops and the Basic Skills Test.
 The introduction of problem-solving workshops in all sections of Math 180 and Math 184 in 2008 brought new challenges in the course management and coordination.
-The Math CWSEI helped to assess the effectiveness of the program in such large, multi-section courses, and contributed to the development of effective program management strategies.
-The Math CWSEI also contributed to the revision of the Basic Skills Test, providing support for a statistical analysis of the test and developing a computer-based version of the test.
+The SEI helped to assess the effectiveness of the program in such large, multi-section courses, and contributed to the development of effective program management strategies.
+The SEI also contributed to the revision of the Basic Skills Test, providing support for a statistical analysis of the test and developing a computer-based version of the test.
 Poster (CWSEI EOY 2011): Basic Skills in Mathematics